Boston Properties (NYSE:BXP) Updates Q1 2022 Earnings Guidance

-Boston Properties (NYSE:BXP) updated its first quarter 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $1.720-$1.740 for the period.
+Boston Properties (NYSE:BXP) issued an update on its first quarter 2022 earnings guidance on Monday morning.
+The company provided EPS guidance of $1.720-$1.740 for the period.
 The company issued revenue guidance of -.Boston Properties also updated its FY 2022 guidance to $7.300-$7.450 EPS.

-A number of research firms have commented on BXP.
-Evercore ISI raised Boston Properties from an in-line rating to an outperform rating in a report on Sunday, December 5th.
-Mizuho lifted their price objective on Boston Properties from $115.00 to $120.00 in a report on Thursday, January 20th.
-Deutsche Bank Aktiengesellschaft raised Boston Properties from a hold rating to a buy rating and lifted their price objective for the stock from $118.00 to $131.00 in a report on Monday, January 3rd.
-TheStreet raised Boston Properties from a c+ rating to a b rating in a report on Tuesday, January 25th.
-Finally, Truist Financial lifted their price objective on Boston Properties from $131.00 to $134.00 in a report on Tuesday, January 18th.
-One research analyst has rated the stock with a sell rating, four have assigned a hold rating and seven have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company presently has an average rating of Buy and an average target price of $129.27.
+Several equities analysts recently commented on the company.
+Truist Financial raised their target price on Boston Properties from $131.00 to $134.00 in a research report on Tuesday, January 18th.
+BMO Capital Markets upgraded Boston Properties from a market perform rating to an outperform rating and boosted their target price for the stock from $125.00 to $140.00 in a research report on Friday, January 7th.
+TheStreet raised Boston Properties from a c+ rating to a b rating in a research note on Tuesday, January 25th.
+Deutsche Bank Aktiengesellschaft raised Boston Properties from a hold rating to a buy rating and boosted their target price for the company from $118.00 to $131.00 in a research note on Monday, January 3rd.
+Finally, Mizuho boosted their target price on Boston Properties from $115.00 to $120.00 in a research note on Thursday, January 20th.
+One research analyst has rated the stock with a sell rating, four have issued a hold rating and seven have given a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of Buy and a consensus target price of $129.27.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, January 28th.
-Stockholders of record on Friday, December 31st were given a $0.98 dividend.
-The ex-dividend date was Thursday, December 30th.
-This represents a $3.92 annualized dividend and a dividend yield of 3.45%.
+The company also recently declared a quarterly dividend, which was paid on Friday, January 28th.
+Stockholders of record on Friday, December 31st were paid a $0.98 dividend.
+This represents a $3.92 dividend on an annualized basis and a dividend yield of 3.27%.
+The ex-dividend date of this dividend was Thursday, December 30th.
 Boston Properties’s payout ratio is 123.66%.

-In other news, SVP Frank D. Burt sold 2,116 shares of Boston Properties stock in a transaction dated Monday, November 15th.
-The stock was sold at an average price of $118.89, for a total value of $251,571.24.
-The sale was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, President Douglas T. Linde sold 34,476 shares of Boston Properties stock in a transaction dated Tuesday, November 23rd.
-The stock was sold at an average price of $118.58, for a total value of $4,088,164.08.
-The disclosure for this sale can be found here.
-1.10% of the stock is owned by insiders.
+In related news, President Douglas T. Linde sold 34,476 shares of the firm’s stock in a transaction on Tuesday, November 23rd.
+The stock was sold at an average price of $118.58, for a total transaction of $4,088,164.08.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+1.10% of the stock is owned by company insiders.

+Several hedge funds have recently bought and sold shares of the company.
+MML Investors Services LLC raised its position in shares of Boston Properties by 4.3% in the 4th quarter.
+MML Investors Services LLC now owns 9,228 shares of the real estate investment trust’s stock worth $1,063,000 after acquiring an additional 384 shares in the last quarter.
+Marshall Wace LLP acquired a new stake in shares of Boston Properties in the 4th quarter valued at about $151,000.
+Finally, Millennium Management LLC grew its stake in shares of Boston Properties by 1,008.2% in the 4th quarter.
+Millennium Management LLC now owns 80,531 shares of the real estate investment trust’s stock valued at $9,276,000 after buying an additional 73,264 shares during the period.
+88.47% of the stock is owned by hedge funds and other institutional investors.

 Boston Properties Company Profile